 - Somatic Experiencing

-Each of these courses of treatment are considered more fully shortly in the article.
+Each of these courses of treatment is considered more fully shortly in the article.

 Introduction to Holly Pearlman